HenryOlson/optiq-web/README.md

 (On Windows, the command is `sqlline.bat`.)

+NB: When running the above script (webjoin.sql) you will see a number of warning messages for each query containing a join.
+These are expected and do not affect query results.
+These messages will be suppressed in the next release.

 As you can see, Optiq has a full SQL implementation that can efficiently query any data source.